henrybellhouse/mathematics/README.md

 ### Factorial

-This program takes a numerical input and calculates its factorial using recursion.
+This program takes a positive integer input and calculates its factorial using recursion.

 ### Primes